-Field Example Notes Via Via:SIP/2.0 IP addr:Port;Branch=number IP addr=CCM IP (Depending on if this is a IPv4 or an IPv6 call, the appropriate CCM IP Address will be used) If the address is an IPv6 address then it will be specified within [] square brackets.
-Port=CCM Port Branch=Unique number Call-ID Call-ID: number@CCM IP addr Cisco Unified CM generates the number internally.
-CSeq Cseq: number PRACK Number=a traditional sequence number that is incremented for each new request within a dialog Method=Method Name Rack Rack:number1 number2 Number1=value from the RSeq header in the provisional response that is being acknowledged Number2=The next number, and the method, are copied from the CSeq in the response that is being acknowledged.
+Field Example Notes From From: "callerName" <sip:cgpn@ccm_ip_addr></sip:cgpn@ccm_ip_addr> callerName=caller display i.e. IP phone Cgpn = calling party number CCM_IP_addr=CCM IP address (Depending on if this is a IPv4 or an IPv6 call, the appropriate CCM IP Address will be used) If the address is an IPv6 address then it will be specified within [] square brackets. То To: "calledName" <sip:cdpn@destip;user=phone></sip:cdpn@destip;user=phone> calledName is included if available destIP=resolved IP address of configured DestAddr/DestAddrIPv6 under SIPTrunk; it could also be FQDN SRV instead of destIP; If the address is an IPv6 address then it will be specified within [] square brackets.
+Via Via:SIP/2.0 IP addr:Port;Branch=nu mber IP addr=CCM IP (Depending on if this is a IPv4 or an IPv6 call, the appropriate CCM IP Address will be used) If the address is an IPv6 address then it will be specified within [] square brackets.
+Port=CCM Port Branch=Unique number Call-ID Call-ID: number@CCM IP addr Cisco Unified CM generates this number internally.
+CSeq Cseq:number PRACK Number=a traditional sequence number that is incremented for each new request within a dialog Method=Method Name Rack Rack:number1 number2 Number1=value from the RSeq header in the provisional response that is being acknowledged Number2=The next number, and the method, are copied from the CSeq in the response that is being acknowledged.